13 May 2011

 As the leading firm of solicitors in the ASR case, we are currently acting for over 280 clients who have undergone, or are awaiting, revision surgery as a result of previously receiving the DePuy ASR artificial hip system.
 On 1 November, the firm issued legal proceedings against DePuy International Ltd to obtain compensation on behalf of their clients for pain, suffering and financial loss due to the failure of the device necessitating early revision surgery.

 In September 2010, The Medicines and Healthcare products Regulatory Agency issued a recall notice recalling DePuy’s ASR hip artificial system due to a significant increase in rates of revision compared to other similar components.
-In March 2011, the British Orthopaedic Association published a paper suggesting that, astonishingly, that the early failure rate for the ASR device could be as high as 49% after six years.
+In March 2011, the British Orthopaedic Association published a paper suggesting that, astonishingly, the early failure rate for the ASR device could be as high as 49% after six years.

 Following growing national concerns regarding metal-on-metal hip joints, North Tees and Hartlepool NHS Foundation Trust is recalling 450 patients who have had metal-on-metal hip replacements fitted.
 This is one of the biggest recalls of its kind in the region and it follows last year's recall by the Trust of 378 patients fitted with metal-on-metal hip joints.